 Key Features:

-Best For: Cloud-based applications and businesses using AWS.
+Best For: Cloud-based applications and businesses leveraging AWS infrastructure.

-SQLite is a lightweight, serverless database engine that is widely used in mobile applications, embedded systems, and small-scale projects.
-Its simplicity and zero-configuration setup make it a go-to choice for developers.
+SQLite is a lightweight, serverless database that’s widely used in mobile applications, embedded systems, and small-scale projects.
+Its simplicity and zero-configuration setup make it a favorite among developers.

 Key Features: